saoirse-defi/milestone2-vanilla/README.md

 ## Introduction

-A 2D spaceship survival game built using vanilla Javascript.
+A 2D spaceship survival game built using vanilla Javascript and HTML Canvas.
+I have taken inspritation from a childhood video game called Geometery Wars, specifically a game mode called Pacifism.
+As a kid, I spend countless hours on this mode trying to beat my friend's high scores.
+The concept is simple, you don't have any projectiles so the only way to survive is to pass through gates in order to destroy nearby ships and to thin the ever increasing hoarde.

 ## UX

 #### Sprites

-When designing UX for a game, selecting the correct sprite images is essential.
+When designing UX for a game, selecting the correct sprite images is essential as it can dramatically change the appearance of your finished product.

-Before beginning the design process (ie. creating wireframes and choosing the colour scheme), I reviewed Bad Arts Entertainment's current online presence.
-The company had already designed a logo, an orange smiley face on a black background with red lettering(see below).
+I decided to browse several game developement marketplaces to see which sprites were available for free.

+###### Player Sprite

+As mentioned above, the point and click method was chosen as user input.
+This introduced a UX issue that would look disconcerting to the end user.
+Depending on where the user clicked, the sprite would appear either upside down or at the incorrect angle.
+Due to this, circular sprite was chosen for the player.

+###### Enemy Sprite

+###### Gate Sprite

 ![alt text goes here](assets/img/logo4.jpg)